24 March 2006

 British association of removers on the road to oft approval

-seen at 16:48, 24 March in
+seen at 16:48, 24 March in Office of Fair Trading News - national (Our copy).

 The British Association of Removers (BAR) Consumer Code of Practice has successfully completed the first stage of the OFT's Consumer Codes Approval Scheme.